Hero image desktop Hero image mobile

 • Choosing pastures that require less fertiliser

-• Planting native vegetation to encourage biodiversity
+• Looking after native vegetation to encourage biodiversity

 • Rotating stock from paddock to paddock (rotational grazing) to allow the land and the pastures to rest